ImranK1506/pixel-art-maker/README.md

 # Pixel Art Maker Project

-Build a single-page web app that allows users to draw pixel art on a customizable canvas.
+A single-page web app that allows users to draw pixel art on a customizable canvas.

 ## Languages & Libraries